zendesk/demo_apps/Bestpractices.md

 ## Zendesk Apps: Must avoid

-:no_entry: In this section you'll find practices you absolutely need to avoid if you want your App to pass the approval process :no_entry:
+:no_entry: In this section you'll find practices you must avoid if you want your App to pass the approval process :no_entry:

 * Do not try to create your own [Handlebars helper](http://handlebarsjs.com/), it is not possible at this stage.